QuentiumYT/QuentiumBot/README.md

 Help can be found at [bot.quentium.fr](https://bot.quentium.fr/index.php?dev=command_list#documentation).

-You can use `+help` on discord aswell but it's not as complete as the website.
+You can use `+help` on discord as well but it's not as complete as the website.

 [![Join QuentiumBot Support Server](https://discordapp.com/api/guilds/380373195473027074/embed.png?style=banner4)](https://discord.gg/5sehgXx)